johnfairh/steamworks-swift/README.md

 to get the required length" two-pass style and these patterns are wrapped up in a Swifty way in the `SteamworksHelpers` module.

+## Swift Concurrency Concerns

+The Steamworks architecture is thread-based.
+For each thread you want to call Steam APIs you must regularly call `SteamAPI.runCallbacks()` or `SteamAPI.releaseCurrentThreadMemory()`.
+The former synchronously calls back into your code to fulfill callbacks; they both do internal thread-specific housekeeping.

+Swift concurrency and its built-in libdispatch-based executors are dead-set against users thinking about threads, with a begrudging exception for 'the main thread'.

+To use async-await with Steamworks I think there are two approaches:
+1. Keep Steam interactions on the main thread.
+Use `@MainActor` and related tools to keep your code there (`MainActor.assumeIsolated()` can be a life-saver).
+If you need to call Steam from another isolation domain then you have to hop over -- just like with AppKit and friends.
+2. Write a custom executor that creates and runs its own threads, manages a work queue, and integrates the required Steam polling.
+Assign instances of these executors to actors to host your program, tastefully choosing the number and distribution of threads.

+A couple of examples of (1) in the tests, see `TestApiSimple.testCallReturnAsync()` and `TestApiSimple.testCallbackAsync()` along with their callback-based versions.

 ## How To Use This Project

 Prereqs:
-* Needs Swift 5.9 (Xcode 15)
+* Needs Swift 5.10 (Xcode 15.3)
 * Needs Steam client installed (and logged-in, running for the tests or to do anything useful)
-* I'm using macOS 13; should work on macOS 14, Linux; might work on Windows eventually
+* I'm using macOS 14; should work on Linux; might work on Windows eventually

 Install the Steamworks SDK:
 * Clone [steamworks-swift-sdk](https://github.com/johnfairh/steamworks-swift-sdk)